 The room itself was tiny but beautifully decorated in a vintage 1920s style.
-A pink rug lay over espresso brown wood floors.
-The doors and walls featured geometric moulding.
+A pink rug lay over espresso-brown wood floors.
+The doors and walls featured geometric molding.
 The black and white marble bathroom was bright and well-equipped with almost everything you could need – hair conditioner was the only thing missing!
 I was happy to get comfortable in the robe and slippers provided.

 H10 Villa de la Reina

 Gran Vía, 22